Q: Does Atlantis affect Terraform remote state?

 atlantis server is always running.

-Atlantis currently stores all locking and Terraform plans locally on disk under the
+Atlantis, by default, stores all locking and Terraform plans locally on disk under the

 --data-dir directory (defaults to